The Common App, Analyzed: 5 Successful Activity Entries Explained

 Description: I was chosen to sing the only complete solo piece in the Christmas concert this year.

 Analysis: In this example, the applicant uses both the information section of 150 characters as well as the topic title to give as much information as possible about the activity at hand.
 Note how both choruses in which the applicant participates are listed under the same activity heading.
 This is an intelligent move because it would seem awkward to list these separately.
-Though it is important to differentiate that the applicant participates in two separate ensembles to make sense of the time commitment listed, it is unnecessary to describe these activities in two activity slots as the 150-word summary would likely sound similar.

 In addition, this is a great example of using the 150-word slot wisely.
 While this applicant could have filled the 150-word space with a mundane description of chorus practices, this would likely not communicate much about this specific applicant.
 Something along the lines of “Chorus meets twice a week to learn songs and prepare for concerts,” while accurate, would not say much about this applicant’s individuality.
 Virtually every chorus in the country does these things.
-By instead assuming that an adcom will know these types of obvious details, this applicant is able to share something unique and interesting about his or her experience in these ensembles.

-Example 3
+Example 3 – STEM Activities

 Topic Title: Math Team

-Declared Time Commitment: 1 hours per week, 16 weeks per year
+Declared Time Commitment: 1 hour per week, 16 weeks per year

 Description: In my junior year, I placed first at my school in the AMC 12 competition.

 Analysis: Not every entry in the Activities section needs to meet the 150-word limit; this entry, for example, communicates salient information about the activity in merely 15 words.
-Even so, it is chock full of details and quantifiable information.
+Even so, it is chock-full of details and quantifiable information.
 While it is important to be succinct, you should never withhold information in the interest of cutting words.

-Example 4
+Example 4 – Retreat Leader

 Topic Title: Retreat Leader

-Declared Time Commitment: 1 hours per week, 30 weeks per year
+Declared Time Commitment: 1 hour per week, 30 weeks per year

 Description: 9 seniors are chosen as leaders of the junior retreat.
 We meet weekly to critique each other’s speeches and learn to mediate small-group discussion.

 Analysis: In this example, we see a student humbly but clearly explaining that this activity is a leadership position awarded to only a select number of students.
-If you hold such a leadership position that is elected or otherwise selective, it is important that you intimate this in your description.
+If you hold such a leadership position that is elected or otherwise selective, it is important that you imply or state this in your description.
 Not only will it make sense of your weekly commitment time if this number is high, but it may also be your only opportunity to present this information to the admissions committee judging your application.

-Example 5
+Example 5 – Lifelong Musician

 Topic Title: Piano